jcrayz/OS-Regression-Testing/README.md

 #### 2. From the Command Line

-To remove a registered test suite from the command line, be sure you are in the directory of regrOS, and execute `python -m allamericanregress --delete {id}` where {id} is the generated ID Number for the test suite.
-This can be found on the web app, or by executing `python -m allamericanregress --list` to view the list of all the registered test suites.
+To remove a registered test suite from the command line, see [Command Line](#command-line) to navigate the command prompt to the proper directory.
+Once at the command line, execute `regrOS.lnk --delete {id}` where {id} is the generated ID Number for the test suite.
+This can be found on the web app, or by executing `regrOS.lnk --list` to view the list of all the registered test suites.

 ## Uninstall

-*To be completed*
+There are two ways to uninstall regrOS.

+#### 1. Remove Programs
+From the settings of your computer, navigate to the Apps or Programs section.
+Once in the section, locate the regrOS program and select "Uninstall".
+This will remove all files related to regrOS (but __NOT__ registered test suites) from your computer.

+#### 2. Run Uninstall Executable
+From your file browser, navigate to "C:\Program Files (x86)\regrOS" and double click the "unins000.exe" file to run the uninstaller.
+This will remove all files related to regrOS (but __NOT__ registered test suites) from your computer.